Biography of Cindy Sherman

 Always ready to try out new ideas, in 1997 Cindy Sherman crossed over from photography to making films.
 Her directorial debut, Office Killer starring Molly Ringwald and Jeanne Tripplehorn quickly became a cult classic.
 Three years later, in 2000, she released a series of photographs of women with exaagerated attributes—a representation of social role-playing and sexual stereotypes.

 Cindy Sherman has received numerous awards over her lifetime, including the Wolfgang Hahn Prize in 1997.
 In 2010 she was elected an Honorary Member of the Royal Academy of Arts in London.
 In 2006, Cindy Sherman was honored with a retrospective of her work at the Jeu de Paume Museum in Paris.
 In 2012 she had a hugely significant exhibition at MoMA New York, which included a photographic mural.
-She has never been a fan of social media considering such platforms to be “vulgar.”
 She continues to explore sexual stereotypes and social role-playing in her more recent work.